frdeso/imguplo/README.md

 imguplo
 =======
+Image Upload

+Started this project to understand how website like imgur are working.

-You need to install pycurl. (python-pycurl package on debian)
+Dependancies : pycurl. (python-pycurl package on debian)